Linda Bradley Linda Bradley

 2. Planting: Use well-draining potting soil and pot the bulb, leaving about one-third of the bulb above the soil surface.

-3. Initial Watering: Thoroughly soak the soil after planting, then refrain from watering until green shoots appear.
+3. Initial Watering: Thoroughly soak the soil with warm water after planting, then refrain from watering until green shoots appear.

 4. Placement: Keep the pot in a warm, dark spot (70-75°F) for two weeks to encourage root development.